SCOREC/meshFields/docs/addingShapeFunctionsForOmegah.md

 5. Add **integration support** in `src/MeshField_Integrate.hpp`
 6. (Optional) Write an **`Integrator`-derived class** to perform numerical integration with the new shape.

+[TOC]

 ---

 ## Background

+### Terminology

+Refer to the Nomenclature section on the main page.

 ### Parametric Coordinates and Node Ordering

-meshFields defines shape functions in a canonical parametric coordinate system that is independent of Omega\_h.
-Omega\_h uses its own node ordering for element vertices and edges, which may differ from the meshFields canonical ordering.
+MeshFields defines shape functions in a canonical parametric coordinate system that is independent of Omega\_h.
 The **node mapping struct** (Step 2) bridges the two conventions.

-The meshFields canonical parametric coordinates and node ordering for linear and quadratic triangles and tetrahedrons follows:
+The MeshFields canonical parametric coordinates and node ordering for linear and quadratic triangles and tetrahedrons follows,
-Zienkiewicz, Taylor, and Zhu,
-*The Finite Element Method: Its Basis and Fundamentals*, 2013.
+"The Finite Element Method: Its Basis and Fundamentals", 2013, Zienkiewicz, Taylor, and Zhu.

-For simplex elements the parametric coordinates are reduced barycentric coordinates.
+MeshFields uses \f$d-1\f$ parametric coordinates to specify a location within an element of dimension \f$d\f$.
 The redundant coordinate \f$L_0 = 1 - \sum \xi_i\f$ is
 omitted:

 | Topology      | Parametric coords | Range           |